Nelson Gonçalves

 Nelson Gonçalves (June 21, 1919 – April 18, 1998) was a Brazilian singer and songwriter.

+Nelson Gonçalves had a very productive collaboration with lyricist Adelino Moreira and recorded numerous successful albums.
+One of the great crooners of the day, he gained an international following and appeared at venues such as Radio City Music Hall in New York City.
+Nelson sold more than 75 million albums.

+Early life

 Born Antônio Gonçalves Sobral in Santana do Livramento, Rio Grande do Sul, he was raised in São Paulo.
 As a young man, he worked at a variety of menial jobs, including boxing, before embarking on a career in music that saw him become one of the most popular Brazilian radio singers of the 1950s.

-Nelson Gonçalves had a very productive collaboration with lyricist Adelino Moreira and recorded numerous successful albums.
-One of the great crooners of the day, he gained an international following and appeared at venues such as Radio City Music Hall in New York City.
-Nelson sold more than 62 million albums around the globe and is the second best-selling Brazilian artist of all time, behind Roberto Carlos (77 million).
+Personal life

 His personal life was sometimes filled with turmoil, and at one time, a cocaine addiction almost destroyed his career.
 Despite having an outstanding singing voice, he was known to have a stutter in his regular speech.